amorphic/jimternet/content/yow_sydney_2016_day_one.md

 Header_Cover: https://c1.staticflickr.com/1/515/30678714704_e62d0fecf8_c.jpg
 Status: published

-It doesn't seem like a year since the Sydney software develoment community last gathered at the [ATP] for the [2015][yow 2015 day one] [edition][yow 2015 day two] of [YOW!][yow sydney].
+It doesn't seem like a year since the Sydney software develoment community last gathered at the [ATP][australian technology park] [2015][yow 2015 day one] [edition][yow 2015 day two] of [YOW!][yow sydney].
 But time flies when yu're having fun and hopefully you've spent 2016 having as much fun as I have making software and other cool stuff...

 ![spark staff train][spark staff train]